narayananpp/narayananpp.github.io/_projects/7_project.md

     </div>
 </div>

-We adopt the reward function employed by Rapid Motor Adaptation (RMA), which is formulated as follows:
+We adopt the reward functions employed by [Rapid Motor Adaptation (RMA)](https://arxiv.org/abs/2107.04034) for our training, which is formulated as follows:

 <div class="row justify-content-sm-center">